-Copy-and-paste is so easy and time-saving that it can be tempting to overuse it in the medical record, and some electronic medical records encourage clinicians to use blocks of text over and over.
-However, liberal use of copy-and-paste can diminish the quality and reliability of an electronic medical record.
+Copy-and-paste is so easy and time saving that it can be tempting to overuse it in the medical record, and some electronic medical records encourage clinicians to use blocks of text over and over.
+Liberal use of copy-and-paste can diminish the quality and reliability of an electronic medical record, however.

 Some medical records even routinely repeat blocks of text from previous versions of the note, without the user manually doing so.

 Copied information in a medical record can mislead clinicians in several ways, says Diana Warner, MS, RHIA, CHPS, FAHIMA, director of health information practice excellence with the American Health Information Management Association (AHIMA) in Chicago.
 For instance, information that was accurate when first entered may no longer be accurate, but is copied forward into the current version of the note.

 Copying too much information also promotes “note bloat,” in which the record becomes so large that it is difficult to find what you’re looking for, Warner says.
 “You also can have redundant information that makes it difficult to seewhat is new in the record.
 If you see the same thing over and over, it can make it hard to see what is new and notice any noteworthy additions, to know what’s going on with the patient right now,” she says.
 “There also is the danger of copying and carrying forward incorrect information, or maybe you didn’t copy the full text that you needed.
 Maybe the patient has a family history of breast cancer, but you only copied history of breast cancer, and now that is going to totally change how you look at and treat that patient.”

 The legal veracity of the note can be compromised, and overcopying can result in both undercoding and overcoding, Warner says.